Nurbek-web/dermaai/README.md

 If you use this code or methodology, please cite:

-> Taizhanov, N. "Derma Diagnostics: Lightweight CNN for Client‐Side Skin‐Lesion Triage in Rural Clinics."
+> Taizhanov, Nurbek.
+"Derma Diagnostics: Lightweight CNN for Client‐Side Skin‐Lesion Triage in Rural Clinics."
 (2025).